FISHERS GREEN SAILING CLUB SAILING INSTRUCTIONS

 13) THE FINISH

 - At the absolute discretion of the Race Officer, the average lap rule may be adopted for any race, where slower boats may be finished one or more laps early.
-(This is only possible if the start/finish line are the same.
+(This is only possible if the start/finish line are the same and when a gate is used.
 When T/S is shown slower boats using this rule must be finished 2 or 4 laps early)

-- The finishing line will be between a staff displaying an orange flag or shape and either the rounding side of the nearby mark of the course, or an unnumbered orange finishing mark.
+- The finishing line will be between a staff displaying an orange flag or shape and either the rounding side of the nearby mark of the course, or an unnumbered orange finishing post.

 - Boats finishing shall pass between any inner limit mark and the outer finishing line mark.